condmatphys/mesoscoPy/docs/start/overview.rst

 example
 -------

-The following code shows an example of python code to measure 2 lock-ins while sweepinga voltage source gate using *mesoscoPy*'s high level programming construct.
+The following code shows an example of python code to measure 2 lock-ins while sweeping a voltage source gate using *mesoscoPy*'s high level programming construct.

 .. code:: python